RicePerson/KTANExpert/README.md

 For every completed module in this Expert, there are accompanying instructions on how to properly input details and comply with instructions.
 Every module has a description with basic instructions, as well as an example with real-world modules with what the player enters and what the expert outputs
 For ease of following the plot, the Player is marked by a :red_circle: and the Expert is followed by a :large_blue_circle:.
-Anything that would be typed into the command window or is recieved from the command window with look like `this`.
+Anything that would be typed into the command window or is received from the command window with look like `this`.
 To enter a module, type the module code that follows the name in these instructions when the expert asks `Module? (...): `

 ### Glossary
 There are some words used in these instructions that may mean something other than what common sense would infer.
 Here is what those words mean.
 - **KTANE Module:** A module on the bomb in Keep Talking and Nobody Explodes
-- **Expert:large_blue_circle::** The program this README accompanys
+- **Expert:large_blue_circle::** The program this README accompanies
 - **Player:red_circle::** You!
 - **Repeat:** Some modules require that you do the module a few times, each with differing details.
 Each time you do the module is a Repeat
 - **Command Window:** The window that you enter inputs into